Puxtril/colmi-docs/docs/bigdata.md

 Notify Characteristic (Responses): de5bf729-d711-4e47-af26-65e3012a5dc7
 ```

-This is a newer protocol that can transfer more data compared to Commands.
+This is a newer protocol compared to Commands.

 These will contain the following structure: